Tremors (roller coaster)

-Tremors is a wooden roller coaster located at Silverwood Theme Park in Athol, Idaho.
-It features four underground tunnels, the first of which goes under the ride's gift shop.
+Tremors is a hybrid steel roller coaster located at Silverwood Theme Park in Athol, Idaho.
+The ride opened in 1999.

-The initial ride concept was developed by park owner and founder, Gary Norton, after the success of the parks first wooden coaster, Timber Terror.
-The design was finalized by Custom Coasters International, and the ride was constructed in house by the park.
+The initial ride concept was developed by park owner and founder, Gary Norton, after the success of the park's first wooden coaster, Timber Terror.
+The design was finalized by Custom Coasters International, and the ride was constructed in-house by the park.

-The ride features a loose earthquake theme, which is visible in the ride's station and gift shop.
-This theme was later extended to the Aftershock roller coaster next door when it opened in 2008.
+The ride features a loose theme of earthquakes.
+This theme was later extended to the nearby Aftershock roller coaster when it opened in 2008.

-Tremors held the record for most times underground on a wooden coaster from 1999 to 2006, when The Voyage opened at Holiday World in Santa Claus, Indiana.
+Tremors features four underground tunnels, which gave it the record of most times underground on a roller coaster's layout from 1999 to 2006, when The Voyage opened at Holiday World with 5 underground tunnels.

-In 2010, the ride was the first to receive Topper Track, a new track system designed by Rocky Mountain Construction of Hayden, Idaho.
-The new system, similar to the company's new Iron Horse I-Box track system is designed to cut down on track maintenance, as well as daily wear and tear.
-Rocky Mountain Construction's founder, Fred Grubb, had previously assisted with the initial construction of the ride as Silverwood's construction manager.
+In 2010, the ride was the first to receive Topper Track, a new track system designed by Rocky Mountain Construction (RMC) of Hayden, Idaho.
+The track, which consists of several layers of wood topped with steel, is designed to cut down on track maintenance and daily wear and tear.
+RMC's founder, Fred Grubb, had previously assisted with the initial construction of the ride as Silverwood's construction manager.

-Starting in 2021, Tremors has also been partially retracked with RMC's new 208 RetraK.
+Starting in 2021, Tremors was also the first coaster to receive RMC's new 208 ReTraK, which is steel track that completely replaces old wood track.
+In 2025, the last of the ride's wooden track was removed in favor of steel 208 ReTraK.
+As such, it is no longer considered a wooden coaster.